 “Hey Joe” is a popular song that became a rock standard in the 1960s.
 Authorship has been disputed, but the first recording of it seems to have been in 1965 by The Leaves, an L.A. garage band.
 The best-known version is the 1966 debut single from The Jimi Hendrix Experience.
-On May 1, 2012, a Guinness world record was set in Wroclaw, Poland, when 7,273 guitarists played “Hey Joe” simultaneously.
+In 2016, a Guinness world record was set in Wroclaw, Poland, when 7,356 guitarists played “Hey Joe” simultaneously.
 Sample lyrics: “Hey Joe, where you going with that gun in your hand/Hey Joe, I said where you going with that gun in your hand/I’m going down to shoot my old lady/You know, I caught her messin’ ‘round with another man.”

 Hey, it’s Harvey Keitel. –Oh, the pain.

 Harvey Keitel is an American actor who has given acclaimed performances in films by directors Martin Scorsese, Ridley Scott, and Quentin Tarantino, among others.
 See note on Dr. Smith, above.

 Hey, it’s a fat Marty Milner.